Bunker Heights

-Bunker Heights is an upcoming American horror film written and directed by Drew Fortier and starring Hannah Fierman, Chaney Morrow, Paul T. Taylor, James L. Edwards, David Ellefson, Vinnie Dombroski, and Violent J. The plot of the film follows the citizens of a run-down city that must navigate a deadly threat.
+Bunker Heights is an upcoming American horror film written and directed by Drew Fortier.
+It stars Fortier, Hannah Fierman, Chaney Morrow, Paul T. Taylor, James L. Edwards, David Ellefson, Vinnie Dombroski, and Violent J. The film follows a homicide detective whose investigation into crime and corruption in a Midwestern city leads to a threat emerging from beneath its streets.
+The film is scheduled to be released worldwide on Blu-ray, DVD, and digital by MVD Entertainment Group on October 13, 2026.